 Looking for something chill, low key that suits the mood of your stream?

 - Get your hands on a comprehensive carefree package and never worry about copyright strikes again.

-- Choose your favorite songs from 100 lo-fi tracks, sorted into 4 albums.
+- Choose your favorite songs from 200 tracks (LoFi & Synthwave), sorted into 8 different albums.

 - Boredom?
 Not gonna happen.
 More tracks will be added on a regular basis

 - All Songs are free.
 Forever.
 No strings attached.